ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 ## Navigating

 Now that we have a details page, let's set up the navigation to the page and then back again.
 The first thing we should do is set up the route to the page.
 From URL perspective, it makes sense that the page should be a child to the `/teas` route.
-Also, since we will be displaying a particular tea it makes sense that the tea's ID shoudld be part of the route.
-Update `src/router/index.ts` with the following route:
+Also, since we will be displaying a particular tea it makes sense that the tea's ID should be part of the route.
+Add the following route in the `src/router/index.ts` file:

 ```TypeScript
   {